marcelk04/Starlight/README.md

 cmake --build build
 ```

-You can the execute the example in the build ordner, for example on Linux use:
+You can the execute the example in the build directory, for example on Linux use:

 ```bash
 ./build/Main